seongmin-Jo/DeepRL_in-action/README.md

 	return best_action
 ```

-They didn't define not only action, but also get_action_valuse and there are more than one such function
+They didn't define not only action, but also get_action_valuse.

-Of course, there is no information about what is environment
+Of course, there is no information about what is environment and there are more than one such function

 In this repistory, l will fill up Undefined function and make a library for basic RL

+You can change environment of gym which you want, all can use your customizing environment

 ## Chapter 2